Compute Instances

 Start / Stop / Reboot

-Console: Instance detail → Actions menu
+Console: Server detail → Actions menu

 CLI: